dcpim/foldermonitor/README.md

 * Wildcard - The type of files to act on.
 * Overwrite - Whether to overwrite target files or stop executing if not.
 * Debug - Whether to show a summary console window.
+* Log - Log activity in the foldermonitor.log file.
+* ExitOnError - Exit the application if an error occurs.

 ## Copyright